8ta4/quest/DONTREADME.md

 The YAML FAQ recommends "[using '.yaml' when possible.](https://yaml.org/faq.html#:~:text=Is%20there%20an,yaml%22%20when%20possible.)"

 > Is the structure of the YAML file a list or a map?
-(Planned)

 The YAML file is a list of maps.
 In each of these maps, you'll find a `question` field and an `answer` field, both using literal block scalars.
 You'll also see a `yes` field in each map, which is a Boolean that tells you if the correct answer is "yes" (`true`) or "no" (`false`).